 - Your system abruptly turns on or off, or won’t shut off.

-- Your system is producing odd noises, such as chattering, stuttering, clicking or thumping.
+- Your system is making odd noises, including chattering, stuttering, clicking or thumping.

 - Heating or cooling is short cycling, or frequently turning on and off in a short period of time.

-- There is a delay message on your Nest thermostat’s screen, along the lines of “heating is delayed for 2:30 minutes.”
+- There is a delay message on your Nest thermostat’s screen, like “heating is delayed for 2:30 minutes.”

-- The system fan is constantly working, won’t switch on or turns off and on repeatedly in a short period of time.
+- The system fan is always working, won’t run or turns off and on repeatedly in a short period of time.

-You might worry something is wrong with your heating and cooling system, but if you just got the Nest, we advise you start with your thermostat initially.
-This is especially true if the weather is temperate, and you haven’t been running your heat or air conditioning frequently.
+You could worry something is suspect with your heating and cooling system, but if you just installed the Nest, we suggest you begin with your thermostat initially.
+This is especially pertinent if the weather is temperate, and you haven’t been running your heat or air conditioning frequently.

-If you’ve attempted Nest thermostat troubleshooting on your own but can’t solve the issue, a smart thermostat pro including one from Redhawk Heating & Air Conditioning can provide support.
-We can determine the malfunction and put in a C-wire, if required.
+If you’ve attempted Nest thermostat troubleshooting without help but can’t solve the issue, a smart thermostat specialist including one from Redhawk Heating & Air Conditioning can provide support.
+We can determine the problem and add a C-wire, if needed.

-Smart thermostats like the Nest are created to make your life simpler, by automatic energy-efficient programming and the ability to monitor settings while you’re away from home.
-It’s a time-consuming experience when yours won’t work correctly, but our heating and cooling pros at Redhawk Heating & Air Conditioning can take care of the issue in no time.
+Smart thermostats like the Nest are made to make your life easier, with automatic energy-efficient programming and the opportunity to keep an eye on settings while you’re away from home.
+It’s an annoying experience when yours won’t run properly, but our heating and cooling pros at Redhawk Heating & Air Conditioning can fix the trouble fast.

-If you’re experiencing weird heating and cooling behavior with your new Nest, reach out to us at 432-237-0168 to set up your appointment right away.
+If you’re going through odd heating and cooling behavior with your new Nest, reach out to us at to set up your appointment today.